dcierco/Kendall-Simulator/README.md

   # Add more queues as needed
 ```

-For a full explanation of configuration options, see the comments in the example files.

-## 📊 Output
+## 📂 Output Files

-The simulator provides detailed output for each queue, including:
+The simulator generates several output files in the specified output directory:

-- Kendall notation
+1. `simulation_results.txt`: Detailed simulation results including:
+   - Queue states and their probabilities
    - Time spent in each state
+   - Loss statistics
+   - Total simulation time

+2. `sequence_plot.png`: Visual representation of the random number sequence showing:
+   - Random number values over time
+   - Pattern and distribution visualization

+3. `distribution_plot.png`: Histogram showing:
-- Probability of each state
+   - Distribution of generated random numbers
-- Number of losses (rejected clients)
+   - Frequency analysis of values

-It also shows the total simulation time and overall losses.

-## 📊 Dispersion Graph

-To generate a dispersion graph of the random numbers, uncomment the relevant lines in `random_generator.py` as described in the file comments.
+4. `generated_numbers.txt`: Raw list of all random numbers used in the simulation

 ## 🧪 Testing